 The group moved on and discussed the Right to Know Law.
 Originating in New York City, Right to Know seeks to demystify police/citizen interactions by opening communication.
 Simply put, in instances where police are required to stop an individual, Right to Know requires the officer to identify him/herself and inform the individual of the reason why they have been stopped.
 Both law enforcement command officers in the group indicated that rank and file would likely not object to the implementation of such practices.
 It was noted by APD Lt.
 Slayton that APD policy No. 401 (0401 Biased Based Policing) applies in practice much of Right to Know principles.
 501.1 Traffic Stops Procedure also includes Right to Know language into the policy: The officer will approach vehicle cautiously, politely identify themselves as working for the Auburn Police Department and then giving the vehicle operator their rank and last name.
-The officer will then politely request documents from the driver and inform them of the reason for the stop.
 The officer may issue a verbal warning, TraCS ticket or Uniform Traffic Ticket.
 Warnings will be issued in a polite, courteous, and professional manner.
 Upon completion of the TraCS/Uniform Traffic Ticket, the officer will serve the driver with a copy, return documents to the driver, and politely attempt to answer any questions posed.